Intent and Implementation

 Furthermore, we understand the immense value technology plays not only in supporting the Computing and whole school curriculum but the part it plays in supporting our children in an ever-changing digital world; helping them to foster a love of learning, be successful life-long learners and confident, responsible individuals.

-We believe that technology can provide: enhanced collaborative learning opportunities; better engagement of pupils; easier access to rich content; support conceptual understanding of new concepts and can support the needs of all our pupils.
+In delivering the National Curriculum, we believe that technology can provide: enhanced collaborative learning opportunities; better engagement of pupils; easier access to rich content; support conceptual understanding of new concepts and can support the needs of all our pupils.

 - Provide an exciting, rich, relevant and challenging Computing curriculum for all pupils.